Gnafu/cerco-doc/source/ckan/userguide/createdataset.rst

 ################

 We'll explain here how to create new datasets in CKAN.
-Such dataset will be non-geographic; if you need info about the creation of geographic dataset please refer to the provided GeoNetwork documentation and to the :ref:`gnckanindex` documentation.
+Such dataset will be non-geographic; if you need info about the creation of geographic dataset please refer to the provided GeoNetwork documentation and to the :ref:`gnckaninteract` documentation.

 In order to create a new dataset, you need to log into CKAN.
 The administrator should have provided